AJQuinn/emd-mirror/doc/joss/paper.md

 # Statement of Need

-Many natural signals contain non-linear or non-sinusoidal features that change dynamically over time.
+Many oscillatory signals contain non-linear or non-sinusoidal features that change dynamically over time.
 These complex and dynamic features are often of analytic interest but can be challenging to isolate and quantify.
 The Empirical Mode Decomposition offers a potential solution defined by the sift-algorithm; a data-adaptive decomposition that separates a signal into a set of Intrinsic Mode Functions (IMFs) that permit physically interpretable Hilbert transforms [@Huang1998] and subsequent analysis of instantaneous frequency.
 Crucially, the